shara170/de-zoomcamp-project-weather_data_analysis/README.md

   - In the last step, the data is exported to the "airline_lookup" table within the "weather_data" dataset in BigQuery

   - Since this is a one-time load, no triggers are set for this pipeline.
+It needs to be manually executed once the data consumption from the "airline_to_gcs" pipeline is finalized

+- **routes_to_gcs**:
+  - Data is initially sourced from Kaggle, providing comprehensive details about airline routes such as origin, destination, airline code, etc. Subsequently, the data is uploaded to a GitHub repository, and a link is utilized to ingest the data into the pipeline for subsequent processing

+  - In the subsequent step, basic transformations are applied to clean the dataset, including actions such as filling missing values

+  - In the final stage, the processed data is encapsulated within a Parquet file to compress it effectively.
+Subsequently, this compressed data is exported to a GCS bucket for storage

+  - Since this is a one-time load, there are no triggers set for this pipeline.
+It needs to be manually executed

+- **routes_gcs_to_bigquery**:
+  - In this pipeline, Parquet airline route data is extracted from the bucket where it was deposited by the "routes_to_gcs" pipeline

+  - No transformations are necessary as they were handled in routes_to_gcs pipeline

+  - In the last step, the data is exported to the "routes_lookup" table within the "weather_data" dataset in BigQuery

-It needs to be manually executed once the data consumption from the "airline_to_gcs" pipeline is finalized.
+  - Since this is a one-time load, no triggers are set for this pipeline.
+It needs to be manually executed once the data consumption from the "routes_to_gcs" pipeline is finalized.

+Dynamic pipelines:
 - **etl_web_to_gcs_weather**:
   - In the initial phase, data ingestion occurs from Kaggle, housing a static dataset providing insights of all cities within the state of Florida.
 For example, city name, lat, long, etc.
   - In the subsequent step, further data ingestion takes place by issuing API calls for each city in Florida to retrieve the upcoming 24-hour weather forecast.
 Following this, a series of transformations are applied to the ingested data